agis/zazu/README.md

 Bot = zazu:start(tcp, "irc.freenode.net", 6667, "zazu").
 ```

-`start/4` will spawn a new VM process.
+this will spawn a new VM process and save it into `Bot`.
 From now on you can execute ad-hoc IRC commands:

 ```
 zazu:do(Bot, "join #ye").